 There is an action for the Clerk to send committee members the list of current youth activity available in the area.

-Where there is correspondence around the plans published, the Clerk is to reply to clarify that these are not CPC plans and we had no part in designing them.
+Where there is correspondence around the plans published, the Clerk is to reply to clarify that these are not CPC plans and the council no part in designing them.

 21/80.
 To review and draw up feedback on the drawing from the Langton Estate.

-The access route shown on the drawing is not in line with CPC’s feasibility study and as such the committee does not agree that this is a viable access route.
-In regards to the rest of the drawing, CPC’s progress is at such as early stage that it cannot make comment on whether the rest of the layout is applicable.
-It does have desirable aspects such as the community forest and pump track, plus new hall but further comment cannot be made at this time on whether this layout is viable.
+The access route shown on the drawing is not in line with CPC’s method statement and as such the committee feels that access via this route is entirely unsuitable.
+In regards to the rest of the drawing, CPC’s progress is at such as early stage that it cannot make any comments.
+The committee decided to put the estate’s drawing to one side and discuss decision points within the project.

-Further points to be discussed and arranged:
+It was agreed that the rough order of decisions to be made is as follows:

 Is the land within our budget?

-Can we create a new access route that SBC Highways Officers would approve as part of a planning application?
+Can we create a new and suitable access route that SBC Highways Officers might approve as part of a planning application?

 Cannot move forward without a set of architect plans showing what is viable